Lab Tests for Cancer

 blood, protein, and other substances.
 Blood in the urine (hematuria) may be the result

-of a benign (noncancerous) condition, but it can also indicate an infection or other
+of a noncancer or benign condition.
+But it can also mean there is an infection or

-problem.
-High levels of protein in the urine (proteinuria) may indicate a kidney or
+other problem.
+High levels of protein in the urine (proteinuria) may indicate a kidney

 Tumor markers are substances either released by cancer cells into the blood or urine,